Cartha Queens Park RFC: History

 Cartha Athletic Club was founded in 1889.
-The 'athletic' club played a number of sports: Cricket, Athletics, Rugby, Tennis, Hockey... the association was henced named Cartha.
+The 'athletic' club played a number of sports: Cricket, Athletics, Rugby, Tennis, Hockey... the association was hence named Cartha.
 The rugby union section was established in 1906.
 In 1974 Cartha RFC and Queens Park F.P. merged to form the present day rugby union club.

-The club runs four adult XVs catering for all abilities and levels of experience.
+The club runs four adult XVs for men and women catering for all abilities and levels of experience.
 At Dumbreck there is an impressive youth section catering for over 200 local children aged 5 to 17.
 The club also has a senior women's side currently competing in the Scottish Women's Premier League at Premier 1 level.